anton-vakulenko/tinyshooter/README.md

 [PHD](http://www.stark-labs.com/phdguiding.html) or [PHD2](https://openphdguiding.org/) (for interframe dithering feature only)

 EDSDK.dll (32-bit version) from [Canon EDSDK](https://www.didp.canon-europa.com/) (for saving to PC feature only).
-You should obtain a copy of Edsdk.dll by yourself applying to Canon Developers Program.
+You should obtain a copy of EDSDK.dll by yourself applying to Canon Developers Program.
 I'm not allowed to redistribute this DLL.

 That's all for a regular user.
 For development purposes you should have [CodeBlocks](http://www.codeblocks.org/) (MinGW version) installed.